-A DBE may participate as a prime consultant, subconsultant, or as a vendor of materials or supplies.
-The dollar amount of work to be accomplished by DBEs, including partial amount of a lump sum or other similar item, shall be on the basis of subcontract, purchase order, hourly rate, rate per ton, etc., as agreed to between parties.
+A DBE may participate as a Prime Consultant, subconsultant, or as a vendor of materials or supplies.
+The dollar amount of work to be accomplished by DBEs, including partial amount of a lump sum or other similar item, shall be on the basis of subcontract, purchase order, hourly rate, rate per ton, etc., as agreed to between parties for the Task Order.

-DBE credit may be obtained only for specific work done for the project, supply of equipment specifically for physical work on the project, or supply of materials to be incorporated in the work.
+DBE credit may be obtained only for specific work done for the Task Order, supply of equipment specifically of physical work on the Task Order, or supply of materials to be incorporated in the work.
 DBE credit will not be allowed for costs such as overhead items, capital expenditures (for example, purchase of equipment), and office items.

-The consultant may credit second-tier subcontracts issued to DBEs by non-DBE subconsultants.
+The consultant may credit second-tier subcontracts issued to DBEs by non-DBE subconsultants for the Task Order.
 Any second-tier subcontract to a DBE must meet the requirements of a first-tier DBE subcontract.

-A prime consultant may credit the entire amount of that portion of a contract that is performed by the DBE's own forces.
+A Consultant may credit the entire amount of that portion of a contract/Task Order that is performed by the DBE's own forces.
 The cost of supplies and materials obtained by the DBE for the work of the contract can be included so long as that cost is reasonable.
 Leased equipment may also be included.
 No credit is permitted for supplies purchased or equipment leased from the prime consultant or its affiliate(s).

-When a DBE subcontracts a part of the work of its contract to another firm, the value of the subcontract may be credited towards the DBE participation only if the DBE's subconsultant is itself a DBE and performs the work with its own forces.
-Work that a DBE subcontracts to a non-DBE firm does not count toward a DBE participation.
+When a DBE subcontracts a part of the work of its contract to another firm, the value of the subcontract may be credited towards DBE participation only if the DBE subconsultant is itself a DBE and performs the work with its own forces.
+Work that a DBE subcontracts to a non-DBE firm does not count toward DBE participation.

-A prime consultant may credit the entire amount of fees or commissions charged by a DBE firm for providing a bona fide service, such as professional, technical, consulting, or managerial services, or for providing bonds or insurance specifically required for the performance of a USDOT-assisted contract, provided the fees are reasonable and not excessive as compared with fees customarily allowed for similar services.
+A Consultant may credit the entire amount of fees or commissions charged by a DBE firm for providing a bona fide service, such as professional, technical, consulting, or managerial services, or for providing bonds or insurance specifically required for the performance of a USDOT-assisted contract, provided the fees are reasonable and not excessive as compared with fees customarily allowed for similar services.